GLOBAL MARKETS-European bank rebound not enough to save world stocks from further losses

 Benchmark 10-year U.S. Treasuries were also little changed on the day at 1.54 percent, and also up around 10 basis points this week, even though domestic data has generally been soft.

-The dollar touched a near six-week trough against a basket of currencies before recovering, while the euro reached its highest since mid-July around $1.1230 before easing back below $1.12.
+The dollar touched a near six-week trough against a basket of currencies, while the euro reached its highest since mid-July around $1.1230 before easing back to $1.12.

-In commodities, oil prices recovered but remained vulnerable to worries about a glut in both crude and refined product.
+In commodity markets, oil prices steadied in Asia but remained vulnerable to worries about a glut in both crude and refined product.

-Brent crude rose 0.5 percent to $42.01 but remained near four-month lows reached on Wednesday.
-NYMEX crude rose 0.6 percent to $39.75 a barrel, but was still under the psychological $40 level.
+Brent crude edged up 0.4 percent to $41.93 but remained near four-month lows reached on Wednesday.
+NYMEX crude rose 0.5 percent to $39.70 a barrel, but was still under the psychological $40 level.

 * CFO says he has a "lot, lot more certainty" on the $400 million cost savings in reynolds american takeover